Welcome to the new DOM Sports Shuffleboard site, where you can now shop for our products online!

 Courts

-2) Do you have instructions for using Nella Seal #2 Wax?
+1) Do you have instructions for using Nella Seal Wax (NSW)?

-When determining the proper paint or other materials for your concrete court fabrication it is always best to consult your local hardware professional.
-The answer to this question is greatly dependent on your particular conditions, kind of court and climate of your area.
-There is not a single correct answer.,
+To determine the correct paint and materials for your concrete court it is best to consult your local hardware store professional.
+The most compatible materials are greatly dependent on the particular court conditions and climate.

-5) Can I use "tape" to mark out a shuffleboard court?
+4) Can I use tape to mark out a shuffleboard court?

 Accessories and Play Enhancement

-Glass beads should be used sparingly.
-Typically, beads are sprinkled on the court before each match.
-Depending on the length of a game, so long as both teams agree, it would be acceptable to add additional beads to the court.
-It is really a matter of preferance in determining the desired amount of speed of discs.,
+Typically, beads are sprinkled evenly on the court before each match.
+Depending on the length of a game, additional beads can be added as long as both teams agree.
+The amount and frequency of beads added is a matter of personal preference and helps influence the speed of the discs.

 2) What can I use to make my discs go farther and faster?

-3) Can I use Glass Beads (SBR-3) on my gym floor (or church hall floor)?
+3) Can I use Glass Beads on gym floors?

-4) Can I use Silicone spray (SIL-08) on discs for use on full size roll out
+4) Can I use Silicone Spray on discs for use on full-size rollout courts?

 5) When is it best to use the Disc Wax stick?